Seals are one of the most adorable sea creatures. With their puppy-like features and behaviors, they are rightfully named "sea dogs."

 Seals are well-adapted for life in the water.
 Their streamlined bodies and flipper-like limbs allow them to move smoothly through the water1.
 They have a thick layer of fat (blubber) that keeps them warm and provides energy during times of scarcity.
 Seals can hold their breath for a long time underwater thanks to efficient oxygen storage in their muscles and blood.

 These skilled swimmers use their flippers and body movements to navigate effectively.
-The Leopard Seal, for example, can reach speeds up to 18 mph.
+Leopard Seals, for example, can reach speeds up to 18 mph.

 Despite their adorable appearance, seals are voracious hunters.
 They primarily consume fish but can also hunt down other marine creatures (like squid and mollusks).
 Depending on the seal species and habitat, seals may feed on a wide range of prey, including small fish like herring, sardines, and anchovies, as well as larger species like salmon and cod.